AI Translation

 ];

-Blueprint-level systemPrompt overrides the global ai.systemPrompt setting, allowing different translation instructions per template.
+Blueprint-level systemPrompt overrides the global ai.systemPrompt setting, letting you scope translation behavior per template.

 Custom Provider Translations